 Garrett Birkhoff's 1957 paper \cite{gB57} used the Hilbert projective metric to prove the Perron--Frobenius theorem for positive matrices.
 The idea of extending this approach to the (infinite-dimensional) Ruelle--Perron--Frobenius Theorem can be traced back to work of Ferrero and Schmitt \cite{FS79,FS81}.
 Cone methods became more widely used in dynamical systems and ergodic theory following Liverani's 1995 work on decay of correlations \cite{cL95}; see Baladi's book \cite{vB00} for an overview of the subject around this time.
 We also refer to \cite{EN95a,EN95} for another proof of Birkhoff's contraction theorem and an application to an RPF-type result in a more abstract setting, and to \cite{fN04} for some explicit computations of the decay rate of correlations using cone techniques.

-Moving beyond the uniformly hyperbolic setting, cone techniques were applied to nonuniformly expanding systems by Viana and Varandas \cite{VV08} and by Castro and Varandas \cite{CV13}.
+Moving beyond the uniformly hyperbolic setting, cone techniques were applied to nonuniformly expanding systems by Viana and Varandas \cite{VV10} and by Castro and Varandas \cite{CV13}.
 In \cite{gH23}, the second author of the present paper developed nonstationary versions of some of these results to study nonuniformly expanding skew products, obtaining a description of the conditional measures of equilibrium states along fibers.
 (For uniformly expanding skew products, results along these lines had been obtained by Denker and Gordin \cite{DG99}.)
 Although our Theorems \ref{thm:forward} and \ref{thm:two-sided} are formulated for uniformly expanding maps, we set up the proofs in such a way that our general results (Theorems \ref{thm:gen-forward} and \ref{thm:gen-two-sided}) can be applied to these nonuniformly expanding examples as well (see \S\ref{sec:abstract}).
 Indeed, one motivation for the present work was to clearly identify the conditions that must be verified in order to apply Birkhoff's contraction theorem to Hilbert's projective metric, with the goal of paving the way for future generalizations.